Banzai! (album)

-Banzai! is a 1991 album by Tigertailz.
+Banzai! is the third studio album by Tigertailz.
 It is a collection of B sides and singles originally for Japan only.
 It includes a remake version of "Livin' without you", and a live version of "She'z too hot" from their first album Young and Crazy, and two covers: "Creeping Death" by Metallica and "Peace Sells" by Megadeth which hint at the direction they would take for the next album.